To be a leader of sportswear manufacturer, create more values for sports brands

 Home / Technical Midlayers Collection

-This collection is built for private label men's activewear brands developing versatile training wear that can move across gym workouts, running, recovery, travel, and daily activewear use.
-Instead of developing single styles separately, this direction focuses on how technical tops, training shorts, joggers, compression layers, midlayers, and lightweight outerwear work together as a coordinated men's activewear capsule.
-HUCAI activewear supports OEM and ODM development for brands with tech packs, reference samples, product ideas, fabric targets, or full collection planning needs.
-The goal is to help buyers confirm product mix, fabric direction, fit balance, sample review points, and sample-to-bulk consistency before production planning.
+This collection is built for private label men's activewear brands developing technical layers that support running, gym training, travel, warm-up, recovery, and transitional weather.
+Instead of treating half-zips, lightweight jackets, vests, long sleeves, and technical joggers as separate products, this direction focuses on how layering role, fabric function, pocket design, ventilation, fit, and sample review work together across a complete men's activewear capsule.
+HUCAI activewear supports OEM and ODM development for brands with tech packs, reference samples, outerwear ideas, fabric targets, or private label collection planning needs.
+The goal is to help buyers confirm product role, fabric direction, fit allowance, trim details, sample review points, and sample-to-bulk consistency before production planning.

 MOQ